 1An extensive literature documents how part of the shift in the labor demand toward highly skilled workers is related to the emergence of new machines (Krusell et al., 2000; Autor et al., 2003).
 This literature coined the concept of skill biased technological change (SBTC), defined as a change in the production function toward a new technology that complements skilled workers.
-See Acemoglu and Autor (2011) and Acemoglu and Restrepo (2018) for an overview of this literature.
+See Acemoglu and Autor (2011) and Acemoglu and Restrepo (2018a) for an overview of this literature.

-day, firms that were exclusively exporters saw their expected revenues from foreign sales potentially cut by 15%, while those that were exclusively importers had a sudden expected 15% cost saving on their imported products.
-By lowering the price of importing inputs, the shock has generated an incentive for Swiss firms to offshore part of their production chain or to import cheaper capital from abroad.
-Both adjustment strategies could increase the demand for high skilled labor, as foreign inputs and capital are substitutes for workers involved in offshorable activities and workers who are more at risk of automation, respectively.
+were exclusively exporters saw their expected revenues from foreign sales potentially cut by 15%, while those that were exclusively importers had a sudden expected 15% cost saving on their imported products.
+By lowering the price of imported inputs, the shock has generated an incentive for Swiss firms to offshore part of their production process or to import cheaper capital from abroad.
+Both adjustment strategies could increase the demand for high skilled labor, by either substituting workers involved in offshorable activities with foreign inputs or by substituting those that are at risk of automation.

-I use transaction-level custom data containing all the import and export movements at firm level to track the foreign trade of Swiss firms around the shock.
-I merge this data to firm-specific online job advertisements to record changes in the labor demand of different firms.2 I classify firms based on a new measure of exposure to the shock, combining the offshorability and routine intensity of the pre-shock labor force.
-I start by estimating a series difference-in-differences models to calculate the impact of the shock on trade and on different indicators of the labor demand composition, for firms whose workers are exposed to substitutability versus those which labor force is not exposed.
-To get further insights on the effect of trade on skill requirements, I leverage exogenous changes in import, triggered by the appreciation shock for exposed firms.
-Specifically, I estimate a two stage least square model instrumenting import with an interaction term between the shock and the exposure measure.
+I use transaction-level custom's data containing all import and export movements at the firm level to track the foreign trade of Swiss firms around the shock.
+I merge this data with firm-specific online job advertisements to record changes in the labor demand of different firms.2 With this, I develop a new measure of exposure to the shock, combining the offshorability and routine intensity of the pre-shock labor force and classify firms according to it.
+I then estimate a series of difference-in-differences (DiD) models to calculate the impact of the shock on firms whose workers are exposed to substitutability versus those that are not.
+The outcomes are different indicators of trade and labor demand composition.
+To dig deeper into the effect of trade on skill requirements, I leverage exogenous changes in imports, triggered by the appreciation shock for exposed firms.
+Specifically, I estimate a two stage least square model instrumenting imports with an interaction term of the shock and the exposure measure.

-I find a positive and significant correlation between trade, labor demand and some indicators of skill requirements in the period before the currency shock.
-Comparing pre and post shock levels, I show that a one-standard-deviation increase in the exposure to substitutability translates into an increase in monthly imports by 8.3%.
-It also increases the demand for high skilled workers: for each additional log monthly import, a firm reduces the routine intensity associated with its labor demand by 0.137 percentage points (2/3 of standard deviation) and the share of jobs requiring manufacturing skills by 0.107 percentage points (1/2 of standard deviation).
-The shock has no statistically significant effect of the shock on changes in export by exposure.
-To the best of my knowledge, this is the first paper that combines job posting data with trade custom data at firm level and provides evidence on the effect of currency appreciation on detailed skill requirements.
+I find a positive and significant correlation between trade, labor demand and indicators of skill requirements in the pre-shock period.
+Comparing pre and post shock levels, I show that a one-standard-deviation increase in exposure to substitutability translates into an increase in monthly imports by 8.3% and increases the demand for high skilled workers.
+For each additional log monthly import, a firm reduces the routine intensity associated with its labor demand by 0.137 percentage points (2/3 of standard deviation) and the share of jobs requiring manufacturing skills by 0.107 percentage points (1/2 of standard deviation).
+There is no statistically significant effect of the shock on changes in export by exposure.
+To the best of my knowledge, this is the first paper that combines job posting data with custom's data on trade at the firm level and that provides evidence on the effect of currency appreciation on detailed skill requirements.